Ha989/grants/Readme.md

 - A User can see the project which they bookmarked
 - A User can see the project which they donated

-## Admins
+## Creators

-- An Admin can create new project
+- An Creator can create new project
-- An Admin can update their project detail information (Description, Team member, Social Link, Roadmap, Milestone archive)
+- An Creator can update their project detail information (Description, Team member, Social Link, Roadmap, Milestone archive)
-- An Admin can confirm the amount of money user donated is recieved or not
+- An Creator can confirm the amount of money user donated is recieved or not
-- An Admin can see the amount and users who donated to their project
+- An Creator can see the amount and users who donated to their project

 ## Projects